 As you might expect from a city with multiple blocks dedicated almost exclusively to bars, Athens also has incredible breweries.
 Creature Comforts and Terrapin are centrally located , while the Southern Brewing Company is more northeast, and Akademia is closer to Bogart.
 Take a tour of one -- or all of them.

 Some may think it’s just a glorified concert hall, but the Georgia Theatre has hosted national stars like Wu-Tang Clan, Tyler, the Creator, The xx, and Drivin N Cryin.
 Decked with a stunning Broadway-inspired sign out front, the Georgia Theatre is a stunning venue that's definitely worth the price of admission (get your tickets in advance!).
-And if amazing music isn’t enough to win you over, there’s also a rooftop bar that serves up legitimely delicious snacks like BBQ sandwiches, peanut noodles, and Creature Comforts beer-battered onion rings.
+And if amazing music isn’t enough to win you over, there’s also a rooftop bar that serves up legitimely delicious snacks like BBQ sandwiches, bánh mì, and pretzel bites.

 Celebrate Taco Tuesday

 It’s Tuesday.
-You just got off of work.
+You just got off of work or out of class.
 You don’t have anything to do.
 So make use of your time and inhale some tacos and margs at one of Athens’ many Mexican restaurants, like Agua Linda, La Fiesta, Tlaloc, or Taqueria La Parrilla.

 Bishop Park and Creature Comforts

 If you’re looking for a place where you can shop sustainably in a delightful communal setting, check out the Athens Farmers’ Market.
 It’s open from March 5 through December 17 on Saturdays at Bishop Park, and from April 6 to November 23, the Athens Farmers’ Market will also be open at Creature Comforts Brewing.
 Vendors this season include Sundance Farm, R&R Secret Farm, Eno’s Baked, and Grands Designs, among many others.